 The development of Gen 3 IITs started end of the 1970 and the first contract for Gen 3 IITs (the OMNI I contract) was signed in 1981.

 The very first Gen 3 IIT was developed in Germany mid 70s.
 The US was quick to acquire the technology and further develop it.
 ITT and Litton became the leading manufacturers.
-Then in Russia, Katod www.katodnv.com started manufacturing top notch Gen 3 IITs.
-Today in Germany, the country where it all started, Harder Digital www.harderdigital.com is producing tubes with breathtaking performance.
-Recently due to corporate takeovers ITT now branched out to Exelis, who became Harris, Litton now part of the L3 group.
+Then in Russia, Katod started manufacturing Gen 3 IITs.
+Today in Germany, the country where it all started, Harder Digital is producing tubes with great performance.
+Recently due to corporate takeovers ITT (Exelis) is now part of Harris and Litton is now part of the L3 group.

 Then there is Photonis www.photonis.com, perfecting the Gen 2+ multialkali technology with astonishing results.
 Tubes where one is unable to tell a difference compared to a good gen 3 tube.
 They do have some very distinct advantages, such as excellent highlight performance, a very small halo and shock resistant up to 500G.
 These tubes are widely used in Europe, both military and civilian applications.
 The XD-4 and XR5 being mostly used by military and the Supergen line is the civilian version, tubes that did not meet one or more of the military requirements.